We are audience supported - when you make a purchase through our site, we may earn an affiliate commission. Learn more

-Keeping Up With the Joneses Meaning – Don’t Waste Your Time
+Stop!
+Keeping Up With the Joneses Meaning & Origin – The Joneses Are Broke

 As a financial planner, I have seen the deepest details of all of your neighbor’s finances.
-And it’s about time I share a dirty little secret with you- it’s not pretty.!
-Of course, you don’t want to keep up with the Jones family as much as you think you want to.
-But trust me, I see what they are too embarrassed to tell you…
+And it’s about time I share a dirty little secret with you- it’s not pretty.
+The Joneses are broke!
+And you should never go broke to impress others.

 Feel free to jump to the above section you are most interested in first.
 But I would suggest you read the article through.